Harpur Hill Primary School & Nursery

 The Rule of Law

 Pupils are taught about school rules and learn about the history of the rule of law in Britain.
-For example, as part of their ‘Who were the early lawmakers?’ topic, children learn about the importance of law, parliament and punishment .
+For example, children learn about the importance of law, parliament and punishment in our history curriculum.
 They discuss why we have rules and laws and agree class rules.
 We work with representatives of the Fire Service, Police, health professions and others to learn about the reasoning and purpose behind a particular set of rules, such as road and quarry safety.

 Individual Liberty

 Children are encouraged to be aware of the importance of taking responsibility for their choices.
-They learn about individual liberty in history and the wider world through the curriculum topics and assemblies.
-Examples of aspirational people who have fought for liberty and freedom are celebrated in topics and assemblies e.g. Martin Luther King, Nelson Mandela and Rosa Parks.
+They learn about individual liberty in history and the wider world through the curriculum and assemblies.
+Examples of aspirational people who have fought for liberty and freedom are celebrated e.g. as part of Black History Month - Martin Luther King, Nelson Mandela and Rosa Parks.

-Year 6 explored propaganda in the ‘How could Hitler have convinced a nation to follow him?’ and, at an appropriate level, learned about the Holocaust.
+Year 6 explore propaganda in their WW2 history study ‘How could Hitler have convinced a nation to follow him?’ and, at an appropriate level, learned about the Holocaust.
 Children explored this through the eyes of a young Jewish boy whose story was told at the Holocaust Centre.

 Mutual Respect